-The easy boot cuffs are easy to make and can be made using only one skein of yarn.
+The boot cuffs knitting pattern is easy and they can be made using only one skein of yarn.

 They are great for beginners, using knit and purl stitches to create ribbing and stocking stitch.